spookey/texted/readme.md

-* Colors (``-bg``, ``-fg``) may be passed in various forms (all lines define a white background, some with alpha)
+* Colors (``-bg``, ``-fg``) may be passed in various forms (all lines define a yellow background, some with alpha)

 ```sh
     texted text.txt image.png -bg '#ff0'